If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

 Admission and program requirements are subject to change.

-- Attend an informational session given by the Respiratory Care program director or complete the online information session.
+- Attend an information session given by the Respiratory Care program director or complete the online information session.

-- High school transcripts with proof of graduation or GED certificate on file in LLCC Admission/Records/Registration.
+- Have high school transcripts with proof of graduation or GED certificate on file in LLCC Admission/Records/Registration.

 - Demonstrate placement into EGL 101.